Cannabis health effects

 Edibles

-• Edibles can take anywhere from 30 minutes to four hours to take effect.
-The intoxicating or “high” effect from an edible can last longer (up to 24 hours) than when smoked or vaped.
+• Edibles can take anywhere from 30 minutes to two hours to take effect.
+The intoxicating or “high” effect from an edible lasts longer (usually 12 hours or longer) than when smoked or vaped.

-• Effects may vary by product, and for each individual.
+• Effects will vary by product, and for each individual.

 Effects of using cannabis